 - about 1 tsp sea salt

-- 1 tsp fresh ginger, chopped very fine or grated (about 1 inch by ¼ inch piece)
+- About 1 tbsp fresh ginger, chopped very fine or grated (about 1 inch by ¼ inch piece)

 - 1 tsp fresh garlic, chopped fine (optional)

-- 1-2 serrano chillies, chopped (optional - omit for AIP)
+- 1 green serrano chillies, chopped fine (optional - omit for AIP)

 - 6 cups water

 - 1 cup broccoli florets or 1 cup scallions, chopped